How to: Introduce a Puppy to an Older Dog

 Having trouble?
 Go for long walk together before meeting

 1. Build Trust: Building trust between a new puppy and an older dog involves creating a series of positive experiences and interactions between them.
 This can be achieved through supervised playtime, shared walks, and offering treats simultaneously, ensuring both dogs associate each other's presence with positive outcomes.
-Consistency and patience are key as trust develops over time, reinforcing the idea that they are safe and secure with each other.
+Consistency and patience are key to develop trust over time and reinforce the idea that the dogs are safe and secure with each other.

-2. Get to Know Each Other: Allowing dogs to get to know each other at their own pace is crucial for a harmonious relationship.
-This means providing opportunities for them to explore each other's scents, behaviors, and body language in a controlled environment.
+2. Get to Know Each Other: The walk allows the dog's to get to know each other without being in each other's face.
+You've provided them the opportunity to explore each other's scents, behaviors, and body language in a very controlled environment.
 Interaction should be encouraged but not forced, recognizing and respecting each dog's comfort level and signals.
 Through gradual exposure and positive reinforcement, dogs can learn about each other's personalities and preferences, forming a solid foundation for their relationship.

 3. Calm Them Down: Keeping both the puppy and the older dog calm during their initial meetings is essential for a smooth introduction process.
 The act of going on a walk together is our favorite technique to calm them down when in the presence of another dog.
 The goal is to ensure that each interaction ends on a positive note, contributing to a relaxed and trusting relationship between the dogs.